Daycation: The Best Beaches Near London

 The coast isn’t as far as you think

 In recent years, global warming has redefined ‘British summer’.
 Now we expect sweltering weather with clear blue skies and muggy air.
 To ease the heat, there’s nothing better than going for a swim – especially with the cool sea breeze to accompany it.
-In London, we forget how close the coast actually is (spoiler: it’s not that far).
-Here are the best beaches near London – to dream about and plan your trip to come summer.
+In London, we forget how close the coast actually is.
+Here are the best beaches near London to hop down to for a daycation or weekend escape.

 Whitstable, Kent